davidbarone/Dbarone.Net.Mapper/README.md

 - A check is made that the SourceType has been registered.
 The source type can be any registered type, including interface types.
 - A check is made that the DestinationType has been registered.
 The destination type must be a concrete (non abstract) class, cannot be an interface, and the type must have a parameterless constructor.
 - If SourceType and DestinationType are registered, then a full memberwise map will be carried out (see below).
 - If the SourceType or DestinationType have not been registered, a second check is made in the TypeConverters registry.
-If a source + destination TypeConverter match is found, then a simple type conversion mapping is performed (see below)
+If a source and destination TypeConverter match is found, then a simple type conversion mapping is performed (see below)

 ### TypeConversion Mapping Process
 In a typeconversion mapping process, a converter method is called, passing in the source object.
 The converter method is then resposible for returning an object of type DestinationType.
 No memberwise mapping takes place, and no recursive mapping of child objects takes place.
 This type of mapping should only be reserved in cases where you want to apply very simple mapping or type conversions on simple (e.g. native) types.